MrJinno/UnitTest/README.md

 ## Technologies
 * JUnit - version 4.11
 * Streams
-* Tests made according to TDD process
+* Tests carried out in accordance with the TDD process

 ## Status
 Project is: _finished_